losparviero/telegpt/README.md

 1. Clone git repo.
 2. Run ```npm i``` in project folder.
 This will install the required dependencies.
-3. Populate .env file with bot token, bot dev ID and OpenAI API key.
+3. Populate .env file with bot token, bot dev ID(s) and OpenAI API key.

 #### Bot token can be obtained from @BotFather.

 #### Bot dev ID refers to the user ID of your Telegram account.
-This is needed for logging purposes.
+This is to prevent unauthorised access.
+You can add multiple IDs separated by commas.

 #### API key can be obtained from OpenAI.